Read Time: 19 minutes

 In this article by Dan Cakora, Business Consultant at Vendavo, learn the benefits of maximizing profit, enhancing brand perception, and enabling faster cost recovery with price skimming techniques and strategies.

 Ever wondered why the price of a new Apple iPhone starts so high when introduced?
 Or why Tesla electric vehicles are positioned as a premium product?
-In both cases, Apple and Tesla are engaging in the strategy of price skimming.
-What is price skimming?
-When is it used, and what are a few pros and cons of the strategy?
+Price skimming is a pricing strategy that sets a high initial price for new products and gradually lowers it over time.
+In both cases, Apple and Tesla are engaging in price skimming.
+But when should it be used, and what are the pros and cons of the strategy?
 Read on to find out if it might be appropriate for your products.

 What is Price Skimming?